saisankp/GitHub-Access-Visualization/README.md

 <p align=justify>You can download Maven on the <a href="https://maven.apache.org/download.cgi">Apache Maven Downloads page</a>.
 There are also instructions on how to install Maven for Windows, MacOS, and Linux on the  <a href="https://maven.apache.org/install.html">Apache Maven Installation page</a>.</p>

 #### MongoDB Atlas
 <p align=justify>You don't need to necessarily <i>download</i> anything for this, but you do need to setup an account, and make a few databases and collections to store data with.
-Here are the steps you need to follow:<p>
+Here are the steps you need to follow:</p>
   1. Log-in or Sign-up for your MongoDB account on the <a href="https://account.mongodb.com/account/login">MongoDB Atlas Login page</a>. <br>
   2. Choose the FREE deployment option (Shared Cluster) when prompted.  <br>
   3. When asked to choose a Cloud Provider, Region, Cluster Tier etc, choose anything here as it does not matter for this project. <br>